Grue-2/Projects/README.md

 #### User guide

-Eclipse project, might need to clean or rebuild.
+Eclipse project, might need to clean or rebuild. (update: should have been fixed)

 ![alt text](/images/rsaChat1.png "RSA chat 1")